The Best Record of 2001: Day 9

 Good morning!

-We’re in for a treat today; NYC-based Crisis Public relations stops by to talk about their new EP,
+We’re in for a treat today; NYC-based Crisis Public relations stops by to talk about their new EP, how they got here, and what’s coming next.

 The pitch: A self described “NYC-based firm consisting of a former Migos labelmate, a pseudonymous music critic, two sister-poets, and a Nashville-to-Brooklyn transplant” get together and make an EP that bends the definition of pop and all it’s variants.
 It might read like the set up to a hipster version of a dad joke, but is quite the opposite.
 Part experimental, part hyperpop, part screed against the hellscape we find ourselves in, Life Rights is quite a ride.